learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NoSQL_databases_JSON_interactions.md

 ## Document Database - JSON interaction

 In this guide, we'll use MongoDB as an example, but the process is similar for other document databases.
+MongoDB stores data records as documents, which are gathered together in collections.
+A database stores one or more collections of documents.
+You can see here about the details about how to create databases and collections.

 ### Importing JSON Data
 After installing the MongoDB Community Edition and MongoDB Compass, you can use the mongoimport command-line tool, which is part of the MongoDB server installation.